caralinebruz/data_science_movie_ratings_analysis/README.md

 Data Science analysis project for movie ratings data

+Note that you will need to do a lot of tests (of your choice, as appropriate) to answer these questions, so to cut down on false positives, set the per-test significance level 𝛼 to 0.005 (as per Benjamin et al., 2018).

 ### Questions

 1) Are movies that are more popular (operationalized as having more ratings) rated higher than movies that